mle003/Momos-test/frontend/README.md

 1. Build and start the Docker containers:

     ```bash
-    docker-compose up --build
+    DOCKER_BUILDKIT=1 docker-compose up --build
     ```

+2. Running on local environment:

+    ```bash
+    npm start
+    ```

-2. Open your browser and navigate to `http://localhost:8080` to see the application running.
+3. Open your browser and navigate to `http://localhost:8080` to see the application running.

 ### Environment Variables